-The long-awaited gluten-free darling’s south downtown relocation is complete.
+The gluten-free darling’s south downtown relocation is complete.
 And one of its highlights is a shady and sweeping front patio that flows through roll-up garage doors into the casually elegant indoor and hip lounge.
 Even the gluten tolerant will want to linger for late night drinks and the expanded menu of uber yummy gluten-free cuisine.

 616 S. Tejon St.